Maryland works to improve unemployment claim process

 “As a result of our efforts, Maryland is now the only state that has a comprehensive system to allow all eligible claimants to apply online in one place.
 While piecemeal guidance from the federal administration continues to provide challenges to administering the new CARES Act programs, we are working to alleviate any confusion for our customers.”

-Federal guidance has required states to capture additional information from claimants as they complete their weekly claim certification.
-Marylanders found the new questions to be confusing, resulting in numerous claimants inactivating their eligibility for unemployment benefits.
+Federal guidance has required states to capture additional information from claimants.
+Many people found the new questions to be confusing.

 “In response to the feedback we received from claimants, our department has implemented an automated solution to reactivate these claims and prevent benefit payments from being interrupted.
 Marylanders with a claim that became inactive last week can now login to their BEACON One-Stop account to file their weekly claim certification like normal.
 Those with a claim that became inactive this Sunday or Monday after filing their weekly claim certification will also have their claim automatically reactivated, but do not need to refile this week’s claim certification,” Robinson said.